The world’s smallest drum

 That’s because small means small — about the width of a human hair.

-David Cappelleri, professor of mechanical engineering and biomedical engineering (by courtesy), came up with the idea for the world’s smallest drum to test out the Nanoscribe Photonic Professional GT2 3D printer, which streamlines the production of microscopic materials while pioneering new potential applications in medical treatments.
+Dave Cappelleri, professor of mechanical engineering and assistant vice president for research innovation, came up with the idea for the world’s smallest drum to test out the Nanoscribe Photonic Professional GT2 3D printer, which streamlines the production of microscopic materials while pioneering new potential applications in medical treatments.
 Housed at Birck Nanotechnology Center in Discovery Park District at Purdue, the printer is the first of its kind in operation in Indiana and was acquired with a financial award from the US National Science Foundation.

 Alongside Georges Adam (PhD mechanical engineering ’22), a postdoctoral researcher in microrobotics, they also printed microscopic replicas of other Purdue landmarks: the Class of 1939 Water Sculpture (commonly known as the Engineering Fountain), the Unfinished Block P sculpture — and Purdue’s official mascot, the Boilermaker Special.